cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       specifically for creating :term:`ETL Pipelines <ETL Pipeline>`.

    ETL Plugin
-      A :term:`Sink`, :term:`Source` or :term:`Transformation`, packaged in a JAR file format, for use as a :term:`Plugin` in an ETL Adapter.
+      A :term:`Plugin` of type BatchSource, RealtimeSource, BatchSink, RealtimeSink, or :term:`Transformation`, packaged in a JAR file format, for use as a :term:`Plugin` in an ETL Adapter.
+See also :term:`Source` and :term:`Sink`.

    Plugin
       Specially-constructed files (JAR Files) that add custom features to CDAP.